 Paul Bucciarelli is a business consultant with the Duquesne University SBDC and serves in the New Castle/Lawrence County Area.
 He recently retired from the PNC Financial Services Group after 19 years as a VP - Supply Chain Manager.
 Paul holds a Master's in Business Administration from Youngstown State University and a Bachelor's degree in Advertising and Journalism from Penn State.
 He is a part-time faculty member for the Penn State Shenango Campus, and he also serves on the Advisory Board for PSU - Shenango.

-Tunca Cali is the Marketing & Training Coordinator of the Duquesne University Small Business Development Center.
+Tunca Cali is the Marketing, Training and Informatics Manager of the Duquesne University Small Business Development Center.
 He earned his MBA degree from Duquesne University.
 He has worked with several clients over the past years and helped them to develop marketing strategies as well as marketing and coordinating the training events offered by the SBDC.

 Don Lodge is a Business Consultant at the Duquesne University Small Business Development Center.
 He is also a certified business coach who has worked with over 100 small business clients since 2002.
 His areas of expertise include profitability improvement, effective sales techniques, and employee relations.